 Safeguarding incidents and/or behaviours can be associated with factors outside MTC Training and can also occur between learners outside of MTC Training.
-All colleagues, but especially the Designated Safeguarding Lead (DSL), should be considering the context within which such incidents and/or behaviours occur.
+All colleagues, but especially the Designated Safeguarding Lead, should be considering the context within which such incidents and/or behaviours occur.
 This is known as contextual safeguarding, which simply means assessments of learners should consider whether wider environmental factors are present in the learner's life that are a threat to their safety and/or welfare.

-2. Communication, Training and CPD
+2 Communication, Training and CPD

-2.1 This policy is reviewed annually and presented to the Safeguarding Board, Education Committee and MTC Training Board for approval.
-Once the policy is approved it is disseminated to MTC Training Colleagues by the DSL with a short quiz and policy acceptance form to confirm it has been accepted, read and understood.

-2.2.
-The approved policy will be published on the BMS and communicated to colleagues via internal channels (business briefs, emails, team meetings, etc.).
+- 2.1 This policy is reviewed annually and presented to the Safeguarding Committee, Curriculum and Quality Committee and MTC Training Board for approval.
+Once the policy is approved it is disseminated to MTC Training Colleagues by the Designated Safeguarding Lead (DSL) with a short quiz and policy acceptance form to confirm it has been accepted, read and understood. - 2.2 The approved policy will be published on the MTC Training and OAS websites, and internally on the MTC Training Document Hub SharePoint and communicated to colleagues via internal channels (business briefs, emails, team meetings, etc.).
 New colleagues will be made aware of this policy by their manager during the induction process.

-- 2.3.
-MTC Training Colleagues will complete annual CPD sessions to refresh safeguarding procedures.
-This will include any amendments to the Keeping Children Safe in Education Act. - 2.4.
-New colleagues joining MTC Training are required to complete the ETF online training courses on Safeguarding and Prevent.
-Further training is delivered throughout the probation period which is monitored and reviewed by the Designated Safeguarding Lead. - 2.5 Learners (apprentices and HNC students) will be made aware of this policy during their induction and asked to confirm they have read and understood the contents in the documents I have read section in Pro Monitor.
-Any update of this policy will be set up on ProMonitor and learners will be asked to read and accept. - 2.6 Learners under 18 years of age should inform their parents/legal guardians about this policy.
+2.3 MTC Training Colleagues will comple annual CPD sessions to refresh safeguarding and Prevent procedures.
+This will include any amendments to the Keeping Children Safe in Education Act.

+2.4 In conjunction with the CPD listed in 2.3, MTC Training colleagues will complete an annual refresh of the Colleague Code of Conduct.

+2.5 New colleagues joining MTC Training are required to complete mandatory online training courses within the Right Start induction as instructed by the Training and Compliance Coordinator.
+Further training is delivered throughout the probation period which is monitored and reviewed by the Designated Safeguarding Lead.

+2.6 All learners (apprentices, Skills Boot Camp Students and HE students) will be made aware of this policy during their induction.
+The policy will be available on Microsoft Teams for all learners, apprentices will be asked to confirm they have read and understood the contents in the documents I have read section in Pro Monitor.

+2.7 Learners under 18 years of age should inform their parents/legal guardians about this policy.

-3. Definitions
+3 Definitions